gpustack/gpustack/docs/user-guide/model-management.md

 The inference backend.
 Currently, GPUStack supports two backends: llama-box and vLLM.
 GPUStack automatically selects the backend based on the model's configuration.

 For more details, please refer to the [Inference Backends](./inference-backends.md) section.

+### Backend Version

+Specify a backend version, such as `v1.0.0`.
+The version format and availability depend on the selected backend.
+This option is useful for ensuring compatibility or taking advantage of features introduced in specific backend versions.
+Refer to the [Pinned Backend Versions](./pinned-backend-versions.md) section for more information.

 ### Backend Parameters